nvdla/doc/doc/hw/v1/ias/unit_description.rst

 -  merge multi-planar formats to data cube

-Since the module is to transform feature data cubes, we call it RUBIK unit.
+Since the module's function is to transform feature data cubes, we call it RUBIK unit.

 .. _fig_image48_cdp: